-The "Student Voice: Alcohol & Drug Survey" was conducted October 16 - 26, 2018 using Survey Monkey.
-Survey items assessed student attitudes, perception and opinions about alcohol and drugs at the School and the prevalence of use in the last twelve (12) months.
+The "Student Voice: Alcohol and Drug Survey" was conducted November 29 - December 4, 2020, using Survey Monkey.
+Survey items assessed student attitudes, perceptions, and opinions about alcohol and drugs at the School and the prevalence of use in the last twelve months.
 The survey also measured the perception of the campus climate and prevention efforts.

-The Office of Student Affairs issued four (4) emails to the entire Juilliard student body (x = 869 students) to solicit anonymous responses to survey questions.
-The response rate of 34.3% (n= 298 participants) was found to be statistically significant for the School and representative of the Juilliard student population.
-Respondents were required to answer demographic questions, but all other questions were optional so the percentages listed below are not precise representations of the 298 respondents' opinions and characteristics.
+The Office of Student Affairs issued three emails to the entire Juilliard student body (893 students) to solicit anonymous responses to survey questions.
+The response rate of 45% (402 students) is a participation increase from 2018 where the response rate was 34.5%.
+While respondents were required to answer demographic questions, all other questions were optional so the percentages listed are relative to the total number of respondents per question unless otherwise noted.

-Demographic Information Summary
+Demographic Information